Users

 })

-A dict will be returned containing user attributes:
+A dict is returned containing user attributes:

 {